Rakul Preet Singh: Debut and early roles (2009–2014)

-Breakthrough in Telugu cinema and further (2015–2018)
+Breakthrough and success in Telugu films (2015–2018)

 Singh was then selected as the female lead in half-a-dozen, four of which are high-profile Telugu films: Surender Reddy's Kick 2 opposite Ravi Teja, Srinu Vaitla's Bruce Lee opposite Ram Charan, Sukumar's Nannaku Prematho opposite Jr. Ntr and Boyapati Srinu's Sarrainodu opposite Allu Arjun.
 She earned her first Best Actress (Telugu) award at 6th South Indian International Movie Awards.
 In January 2016 she signed the film Jaya Janaki Nayaka under the direction of Boyapati Srinu opposite Bellamkonda Sreenivas In February 2016 she signed Surender Reddy's Dhruva starring opposite Ram Charan for the second time.